Venezuela: Transport

-Venezuela's airports include the Simón Bolívar International Airport in Maiquetía, near Caracas and La Chinita International Airport near Maracaibo.
+Venezuela's airports include the Simón Bolívar International Airport in Maiquetía and La Chinita International Airport near Maracaibo.
 Major seaports are at La Guaira, Maracaibo and Puerto Cabello.
 In the south and east, the Amazon rainforest region has limited cross-border transport.
 In the west, there is a mountainous border of over 2213 km shared with Colombia.
 The Orinoco River is navigable by oceangoing vessels up to 400 km inland and connects the major industrial city of Ciudad Guayana to the Atlantic Ocean.

 Venezuela has a limited national railway system, which has no active rail connections to other countries.
-The government of Hugo Chávez tried to invest in expanding it, but Venezuela's rail project is on hold due to Venezuela not being able to pay the $7.5 billion and owing China Railway nearly $500 million.
+The Chávez administration tried to invest in expanding it, but the rail project was put on hold due to debt.
 Several major cities have metro systems.
 The Caracas Metro has been operating since 1983.
 The Maracaibo Metro and Valencia Metro were opened more recently.
-Venezuela has a road network of nearly 100000 km, placing Venezuela around 45th in the world.
+Venezuela has a road network of nearly 100000 km, placing it around 45th in the world.
 Around a third of roads are paved.

-Utilities

-The electricity sector in Venezuela is heavily dependent on hydroelectricity, accounting for 64% of Venezuela's electricity generation in 2021.

 Demographics

 Venezuela is among the most urbanized countries in Latin America.
-About 93% of the population lives in urban areas in northern Venezuela, especially in the capital Caracas, which is the largest city.
+About 93% of the population lives in urban areas in northern Venezuela, especially in Caracas, which is the largest city.
 73% of people live less than 100 km from the coastline.
-Though almost half of Venezuela's land area lies south of the Orinoco, only 5% of Venezuelans live there.
+Though almost half the land area lies south of the Orinoco, only 5% of Venezuelans live there.
 The largest and most important city south of the Orinoco is Ciudad Guayana, which is the sixth most populous conurbation.
 Other major cities include Barquisimeto, Valencia, Maracay, Maracaibo, Barcelona-Puerto La Cruz, Mérida and San Cristóbal.